 4. Be Intentional with App Design

-“Modern” design doesn’t always mean slick interfaces and minimal layouts.
+“Modern” design doesn’t always mean slick interfaces and minimal layouts because design preferences are deeply cultural.
 For example, we found that Asian markets prefer information-dense screens to white space, as Western audiences do.

-Design preferences are deeply cultural.
 If your app doesn’t feel intuitive to your users, it won’t matter how polished it looks.
 Spend time researching user behavior and design your marketplace around that, especially during the discovery phase of app development.
+It also helps to include subject matter experts.
 For help with localizing your marketplace, explore our Local IQ™ service or connect with our team today.

-5. Avoid Over-Designing and Focus on Solving the Root Problem
+5. Focus on Solving the Root Problem

 Founders and teams try to pack every feature imaginable into the first version of their marketplace.
 The result?